aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 - edit points
 - PowerPoint
 - presentation
-- Javascript
+- JavaScript
 - Aspose.Slides for Node.js via Java
-description: "Add a custom shape to a PowerPoint presentation in Javascript"
+description: "Add a custom shape to a PowerPoint presentation in JavaScript"
 ---

 # Change a Shape Using Edit Points